Mike Yastrzemski Player Props: Giants vs. Yankees

 - Yastrzemski hit .214 with 31 doubles, two triples, 17 home runs and 61 walks.

-- Yastrzemski had a hit in 76 of 148 games a year ago, with multiple hits in 26 of those games.
+- Yastrzemski had a hit in 76 of 148 games last season, with multiple hits in 26 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.